okrg/studio-shed/wp-content/plugins/optinmonster/readme.txt

 * Fixed some output settings not working properly for shortcodes.
 * Address some confusion by updating shortcode output to have the `followrules` attribute on by default for new shortcodes, or to use the `optin-monster-inline` shortcode.
 * Fixed display of redundant errors in the OptinMonster settings pages.

-= Popup Builder v2.6.7 =
-* Fix issue with Visual Composer when monsterlinks are not available to site.
-* Fix issue with tooltip not showing for Site Settings integration default setting.

 **[View entire popup builder changelog](https://plugins.svn.wordpress.org/optinmonster/trunk/CHANGELOG.md)**